Slabserver/slabserver.github.io/docs/documentation/nexus/decked-out/technical.md

 Disabled The Nether and End.

 ## Compasses
-I had to deal with the NBT data for the compass, The world changes every time they game is cloned. (overworld != deckedout_1).
+The world changes every time they game is cloned. (overworld != deckedout_1).
 The compasses must be set to the correct world to work.
-Firstly I tried using commands but this got harder in multiplayer, since you can't modify the player directly.
-So I wrote a very simple plugin to listen to pick up and drop and convert it.
+A traditional approach using commands was attempted but this failed in multiplayer, due to limits of the game.
+A very simple plugin was instead used to listen to pick up and drop and convert it.

 ## Respawning
 The respawn mechanic in MythicDungeons isn't like how deckedout works.
 It uses a checkpoint system, where every player goes to the same point.
-This breaks CoOp so I made a commandblock watching for a death that tps the user into the respawn point for the team they joined when they entered the dungeon.
-(This means you don't actually need to sleep in the bed)
+This breaks CoOp command blocks watch for a death that tps the user into the respawn point for the team they joined when they entered the dungeon.
+(This means you don't need to sleep in the bed)

 ## Book stealing
 MythicDungeons didn't give a option to disable taking books from a lecterns, but you can't return them and you can soft lock the tutorial.
-So was just a simple plugin to cancel the event for those without the permission globally.
+So a simple plugin to cancel the event for those without the permission globally.

 ## Leaderboards
-Honestly my favorite feature.
 This uses 3 plugins, ServerVariables, ajleaderboards and DecentHolograms.
-In the dungeon, I setup function events with redstone triggers to set the variables for the player using servervariables.
-This just runs a console command and injects the player names in the party.
-Then ajleaderboards will periodically check a players values via placeholderAPI and add them to a leader board.
-Then its just a simple as asking for a placeholder at the index of the position to show on the holograms.
+In the dungeon, The redstone was edited to run commmand to update the stats for the run to ServerVariables.
+Then ajLeaderboards will periodically check a players values via placeholderAPI and will update the leader board.
+Then the values are shown on the holograms in the lobby.

 ## Boards
-Boards were a challenge.
-I never planned to do this for the crossover server but ended up doing so once the idea of more players taking part floated around.
+Due to there being a limited number of boards in the lobby, A infinite solution was created.
 It relies on PlotSquared and its schematic feature.
-Thanks to Dex it allows the same board to generated across the world where players can claim it and have it protected.
+It allows the same board to generated across the world where players can claim it and have it protected.